seunghunlee918/ugrad_introtometrics_2021f/README.md

 # Introduction to Econometrics (Fall 2021)
 This repository contains the TA notes and recitation slides I have used for the 2021 Fall semester.
 It includes the TeX files for the lecture notes and recitation slides used in Fall 2021 semester.
 Please contact me (sl4436@columbia.edu) or send a pull request if you spot any errors.

+### Book (to be released soon)
+This folder contains one TeX file that compiles all topics covered in Introduction to Econometrics class in Columbia University.
+It combines the materials used in Fall 2019, Spring 2021, and Fall 2021 semesters.

 ### Lecture Notes
 The following topics are covered at each recitation